Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some cities, Garrison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garrison are a mix of both white- and blue-collar jobs.
+Garrison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Garrison is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Garrison who work in healthcare suport services (15.47%), management occupations (15.47%), and office and administrative support (12.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.27% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Garrison telecommute to their jobs.
+Overall, about 8.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Garrison’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Garrison’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Garrison has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Garrison has few renters and college students.
 But the biggest reason it is quieter in Garrison than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Garrison may be for you.

-Being a small city, Garrison does not have a public transit system used by locals to get to and from work.
+Garrison is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics